aholstenson/miio/README.md

 * Yeelights

 See [documentation for devices](docs/devices/README.md) for information about the types, their API and supported device models.
+You can also check [Missing devices](docs/missing-devices.md) if you want to know what you can do to help this library with support for your device.

 ## Installation